Sudanese Journalists Syndicate: Sudanese civil war (2023–present)

 During the war the syndicate has been vocal against the deliberate targeting of journalists by rival military factions.
 The SJS reported on 10 August that 13 newspapers had ceased operations due to the conflict, while FM radio stations and channels also halted broadcasts, with journalists grappling with unpaid wages.
 The SJS financially supported 187 since the start of the war but reported that more than 600 journalist lost their jobs due to the war, with more than 200 being internally displaced.

 In December 2023, The Sudanese Journalists Syndicate has called for international intervention to establish secure passages for civilians and journalists in Al-Jazirah State, following the Rapid Support Forces' (RSF) takeover of the state.
 The RSF's actions have led to distressing incidents, including forced confiscation of property and restrictions on movement.
 The syndicate has denounced these actions as "unarmed terrorism" and urged for pressure on the RSF to ensure safe passage for stranded civilians.
 The RSF Advisory Council has stated that it will not tolerate misbehaviour within its ranks and will use necessary force to protect the Sudanese people.

 Aims

 The syndicate aims to defend the freedom and professionalism of the press, and contribute to the democratic and civil transformation in Sudan.
 The syndicate will also seek a minimum wage and health and social insurance for its members, and push for paid maternity leave for the first time.

 The union consists of more than 1,300 members, and provide health coverage for its members.
 In February 2024, the syndicate trained 185 journalist in El-Gadarif.

 The syndicate has been vocal against the deliberate targeting of journalists, and called for investigation into the killing, assaulting, and detention of journalists, including Halima Idris Salim.

+Awards and recognition

+Ahead of World Press Freedom Day on 3 May, UNESCO announced the Sudanese Journalists Syndicate as laureate of the UNESCO/Guillermo Cano World Press Freedom Prize 2026.
+UNESCO Director-General Khaled El-Enany acknowledged the syndicate's "extraordinary courage and unwavering dedication" to provide "accurate, lifesaving information to their communities" in situations of "immense challenges."
+Chairperson of the SJS, Abdelmonim Abu Idries Ali, called the prize "a tribute to all Sudanese journalists who continue to defend truth and press freedom under extremely difficult and dangerous conditions."